How many people do you know who’ll enter a debate honestly, open to the possibility of having their opinion changed, and are you one of them?

-Among the responses I received were these five short replies:
+Among the responses I received:

-- I’ve learned that nobody at all ever gets their mind changed in an online debate.
-Nobody.
+“I’ve learned that nobody gets their mind changed in an online debate.
+Nobody.”

-- That depends.
-Is the person I’m talking with open to having their opinion changed?
+“That depends.
+Is the person I’m talking with open to having their opinion changed?”

-- I think that in person people are more willing to listen to another point of view.
-I think there is more empathy and understanding that can happen in a face-to-face conversation.
+“I think that in-person people are more willing to listen to another point of view.
+There’s more empathy and understanding that happens in a face-to-face conversation.”

-- I’m more inclined to be open to listen when the other person gives me the same courtesy in listening with the intent to understand and not defend, which is how I try to be.
-I think this exists outside of social media, but social media exacerbates and exaggerates the problem.
+“I’m inclined to be open and listen when the other person gives me the same courtesy.
+Listening with the intent to understand and not defend, is how I try to be.
+This exists outside social media, but social media exacerbates/exaggerates the problem.”

-- Those discussions never happen on social media.
-People are way more defensive of their position and don’t seem to have any intent to understand what someone is truly saying beyond the typed words.
+“Those discussions never happen on social media.
+People are defensive of their position and don’t have any intent to understand what someone’s truly saying.”

-Some final thoughts about all of this from me:
+Thoughts about this from me:

-Do you remember this news item?
+Remember this news item?
 It was much celebrated at the time.

 Doing Good to All

-Brothers and sisters, if someone is caught in a sin, you who live by the Spirit should restore that person gently.
+1 Brothers and sisters, if someone is caught in a sin, you who live by the Spirit should restore that person gently.
 But watch yourselves, or you also may be tempted.
 2 Carry each other’s burdens, and in this way you will fulfill the law of Christ.
 3 If anyone thinks they are something when they are not, they deceive themselves.
 4 Each one should test their own actions.
 Then they can take pride in themselves alone, without comparing themselves to someone else, 5 for each one should carry their own load.
-6 Nevertheless, the one who receives instruction in the word should share all good things with their instructor.
+6 Nevertheless, the one who receives instruction in the Word should share all good things with their instructor.